 Action 48: US to work with PCA nations to consider hosting SWPHC22 in February 2025.

-Action 49: AU to confirm hosting SWPHC23 in February 2026
+Action 49: AU to confirm hosting SWPHC23 in Australia in February 2026

 Closing Remarks

 The Chair closed the procedures thanking the participants for their engagement and contributions to a productive and successful meeting.
 Participants had been challenged to deliver and they had.
 There were many highlights, not least of all the designation of two seats on council.